WRITING YOUR SCREENPLAY: WRITTEN TEXT ON SCREEN

 • The written exchange between David and the computer is formatted exactly as we would watch it unfold on the monitor (CAPITALIZATION included).
 As in The Holiday, the formatting helps the reader distinguish between the seen/written text and the spoken dialogue as they happen concurrently.

-As you can see from these examples, there are a handful of different ways to approach text on screen.
-For questions and more elaboration on this or any other topic related to film and TV writing during the pandemic, send an e-mail to library@wgfoundation.org and we can try to help.
+As you can see from the above examples, there are a handful of different ways to approach text on screen.
+For questions and more elaboration on this or any other topic related to film and TV writing, send an e-mail to library@wgfoundation.org and we can try to help.

 Happy writing!